Acceptance Test-Driven Development (ATDD) | David Tzemach

-Acceptance Test-Driven Development (ATDD) is a process that ideally involves all roles in the team contributing to the overall testing process using their own perspective, knowledge, and experience.
+Acceptance Test-Driven Development (ATDD) is a process that ideally involves all roles in the team contributing to the overall testing process using their perspective, knowledge, and experience.
 As part of an ATDD session, they all work together to review the acceptance criteria and determine the set of acceptance tests before development begins.

-Naturally, the main contributors to this session are the development team, who usually focus on the questions “How will we test it and what can go wrong?” and the customer who usually focuses on “What problem should we try to resolve?“
+Naturally, the main contributors to this session are the development team, who usually focus on the questions “How will we test it and what can go wrong?” and the customer, who usually focuses on “What problem should we try to resolve?“

 What are acceptance tests?

 Each user story can have one or more acceptance tests.
 The number of tests is determined by the importance and complexity of the requirement.
-Generally, you create as many acceptance tests as needed to ensure that functionality works.
+Generally, you create as many acceptance tests as needed to ensure functionality works.

 The acceptance Test-Driven Development (ATDD) cycle